-- Turn on the On/Off Power switch on the front 5.1 panel. - 5.2 Turn the Outlet Pressure Regulator knob counterclockwise so that no air flows from the Dry Air Outlet.
+5.2 Turn the Outlet Pressure Regulator knob counterclockwise so that no air flows from the Dry Air Outlet.
 The regulator has a locking adjusting knob.
-Pull the knob out carefully a 1/4 inch to unlock. - 5.3 Observe the Tank Pressure Gauge on the front panel of the dehydrator.
-The compressor should stop when 40 psig is reached.
+Pull the knob out carefully a 1/4 inch to unlock.

+5.3 Observe the Tank Pressure Gauge on the front panel of the dehydrator.
+The compressor should stop when 45 psig is reached.
 Turn the Outlet Pressure Regulator clockwise until air flows from the Dry Air Outlet.
 The compressor should start to operate when the Tank Pressure Gauge reaches 20 psig.
 If the limits are more than 2 psig outside of those specified, adjustment to the start/stop pressure switch will be required.
-Refer to section 6.4 - 5.4 The air dryer may exhibit a higher than normal moisture content when it is started after a period of inactivity.
+Refer to section 6.4

+5.4 The air dryer may exhibit a higher than normal moisture content when it is started after a period of inactivity.
 If high moisture content is evident, do not connect the Dry Air Outlet fitting to the user system until corrective action is taken as follows: